san27gil/data_analyze/README.md

 # data_analyze
-Data cleaning with Python and Pandas.
+Analyze data with Python and Pandas.